d-exclaimation/FlatlinerTheGame/README.md

  Direct: "Open the exe file in the source folder"
  > Get the exe and source files from the Builds folder in the source code
  > exe file is in Builds/Windows/x86 in the souce code
  > Get the latest version from the latest release

- Package Installer: "Not available yet"
+ Package Installer: `Not available yet`

   ### MacOSX / macOS